 For those interested in discovering more about Turkeys passionate history, the hotel is a stone’s throw from many areas of interest, including the imposing medieval castle built by the Knights of Rhodes and two of the seven wonders of the ancient world, the Mausoleum and Temple of Artemis in Ephesus and within easy reach of many beautiful Aegean villages that offer an insight into a bygone past.

-The most prominent and impressive feature of Bodrum is the castle of St. Peter, of which the date back to the knights of St. John.
+The most prominent and impressive feature of Bodrum is the castle of St. Peter, of which dates back to the knights of St. John.
 Although belonging to the Catholic religion, care was denied to no-one.
 When the knights arrived they Instructed their builders to remove all usable materials from the tomb of King Mausolos as the castle construction began in the 1400's.

 Didyma, on the west coast of Turkey, was an important sacred site in the ancient Greek world.
 Its famous oracle and Temple of Apollo attracted crowds of pilgrims.
-Today, the temple's magnificent ruins still attract thousands of visitors - Didyma is one of the most popular tourist destinations in Turkey.
+Today, the temple's magnificent ruins still attract thousands of visitors.
+Didyma is one of the most popular tourist destinations in Turkey.

-Priene is an ancient Hellenistic city located just to the north of Miletus in western Turkey.
+Priene is an ancient Hellenistic city located just to the north of Miletus in Western Turkey.
 It was an ancient Greek holy city and the home of an important temple of Athena.
-Priene's picturesque ruins include several columns of the Temple of Athena, much of the city wall, a well-preserved theater and a council chamber.
+Priene's picturesque ruins include several columns of the Temple of Athena, much of the city wall, a well-preserved theatre and a council chamber.
 The ruins are next to the modern town of Güllübahce.Back